Tracktion/tracktion_engine/tutorials/04 - DistortionEffectDemo.md

 ### DistortionPlugin() Constructor

-- In the constructor, we initialise the undo manager to enable users to undo plugin value changes, and refer each plugin value to the undo manager.
+- In the constructor, we refer the gainValue CachedValue member to the plugin's `state` gain property, by using the Edit's undomanager and providing a default value of 1.
 ```
 auto um = getUndoManager();
 gainValue.referTo (state, IDs::gain, um, 1.0f);
 ```

-- We then initialise each plugin parameter and attach them to the values they represent.
+- We create an AutomatableParameter and assign it to our gainParam member. `addParam` registers the parameter with the `Plugin`.
+Next, `attachToCurrentValue` attaches the `gainValue` `CachedValue` member to the gain parameter.
 ```
 gainParam = addParam ("gain", TRANS("Gain"), { 0.1f, 20.0f });
 gainParam->attachToCurrentValue (gainValue);